Dec 2025: Charge! Is Available on Steam!

 I then made child blueprint classes for each ability, overriding the necessary functions for each ability, and allowing for future abilities to be slotted in, and have the system automatically activate them for the server and clients.

-Now being more familiar with the benefits and limitations of blueprints, and how the set of unreal features is quite similar in blueprints and C++, I would move out of blueprints quicker for certain mechanics, and start more features in C++ so they are easier to access in C++ for other systems.
-Also, especially with the tedium of organizing nodes, and some use cases that would be trivial in C++, but are a pain without plugins in blueprints, like sorting an array, can make using C++ more useful even at a prototyping stage.
-But, especially for certain networked mechanics where the syntax of making events is faster to write in blueprints, and because in profiling, the performance impacts of blueprints haven't been too significant, using this hybrid approach made certain mechanics quite quick to add and modify, with minimal downsides.
-So, while they aren't as cruciual to use as I originally expected, since as a tool to decrease the complexity/ friction of editing prototypes, I think blueprints have good benefits when used intentionally.
+Now being more familiar with the benefits and limitations of blueprints, and how the set of unreal features is quite similar in blueprints and C++, I would move out of blueprints quicker for certain mechanics, and start the development of more features in C++ so they are easier to access in C++ for other systems down the road.
+Also, especially with the tedium of organizing nodes, and some use cases that would be trivial in C++, but can be a pain without plugins in blueprints, like sorting an array, C++ can be more useful in certain situations, even at a prototyping stage.
+But, with the reliable quick compilation at editor runtime, blueprints were still quite helpful, especially for certain networked mechanics where the syntax of making events is much faster to write and adjust in blueprints, and because in profiling, the performance impacts of blueprints haven't been too significant.
+And with this, using the hybrid approach of creating C++ classes and deriving into a blueprint made certain mechanics quite quick to add and modify, with minimal downsides.
+So, while blueprints aren't as crucial to use as I originally expected, as a tool to decrease the complexity/ friction of editing mechanics, I think blueprints have meaningful benefits when used for prototyping, and on general gameplay components that are edited frequently.

 Making the prototype of Charge!, we made a lot of the functionality necessary or helpful for a first person shooter, such as: